joakim/tarant-page/content/tutorial/_index.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
 image = ""
-caption = ""
+caption = "Tutorial"
 +++

 We are always improving the documentation, but we can offer the following tutorials about tarant.